OjoLego/finapp/README.md

 ## Data Integration
 Mock data is utilized for demonstration purposes.
 The **Room database** is used for local transaction history storage, providing a realistic setup for data handling.

+## Unit test
+ Unit tests for critical features and components.

 ## Libraries and Dependencies
 The following libraries are used in this project: